-- Still current at: 2 March 2017
+- Still current at: 11 June 2023

 New Zealanders currently in Belgium are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities.
 New Zealanders should exercise a high degree of vigilance in public places – particularly at tourist sites, shopping areas, large public gatherings, transport hubs and on public transport.

 Authorities encourage people to remain aware of their surroundings at all times.
 Security operations are likely and you should expect an increased security presence.
 If you are in an affected area you should follow the instructions of the Belgian security authorities.
 Police have asked the public not to comment on security operations via social media.
 Further information can be found on the Belgian Crisis Centre website.
 To receive emergency alerts from Belgium’s public alert system, register here.